Replacing two tires? Remember: new tires go on the rear. Generally, new tires provide increased resistance to hydroplaning.

 TREAD DEPTH: THE PENNY TEST

-If you want to gauge your tire tread depth at home, try the penny tire test [NEED PENNY TEST PAGE TO LINK TO].
+If you want to gauge your tire tread depth at home, try the penny tire test.
 The way to do it yourself is to use a penny to measure the tire tread.
 Stick a penny in the tire tread grooves.
 If the tire tread is at least touching Abraham Lincoln’s upside down head, the tire tread depth is at least 2/32”.

 If you find your tire tread is approaching 2/32”, our Firestone Tire and Auto Service Professionals will inspect your tires for free.
 Visit our tire experts at your nearby Firestone Complete Auto Care store.